Decad/github-downloader/README.md

+# ⚠⚠⚠⚠⚠  Deprecation Notice ⚠⚠⚠⚠⚠

+Note github is [removing SVN support](https://github.blog/2023-01-20-sunsetting-subversion-support/) on January 8, 2024.
+This project will no longer work after this date.

 # Github Downloader

 This shell script takes a github website path to any file/folder on github and using `svn export` downloads just that file/folder from github.